UTS-eResearch/data_directory_cataloger/README.md

 > - The static web pages are still likely to be readable with any HTML browser even if they are not
 >   being served by a web server.

+## License

+Data Directory Cataloger is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Data Directory Cataloger is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Data Directory Cataloger.
+If not, see http://www.gnu.org/licenses/.

 Mike Lake
 January 2022